Tesla registrations slumped in China in July, even as the the world's largest auto market mounts a coronavirus comeback

 - Visit Business Insider’s homepage for more stories.

-Tesla registrations in China decreased 24% between June and July, a state-backed industry group said, as China’s auto market stages a comeback from pandemic-induced lows.
+Tesla registrations in China dropped 24% between June and July, a state-backed industry group said, as China’s auto market stages a comeback from pandemic-induced lows.

 As first reported by Bloomberg on Monday, China Automotive Information Net said Tesla registered 11,456 cars built in the country in July.
 Tesla, like most of its competitors, does not break out monthly figures.